Skip to main content

 Overview

 In addition to her role at Duke Cancer Institute, Dr. Chiba serve as an advisory board member of Breast and Gyn Oncology System of Excellence with National Oncology Program Office, Veterans Health Administration.
 This is a national program to improve care for breast and gynecologic cancer of veterans.
-On the national level, she serves on the Breast Committee for Alliance for Clinical Trials in Oncology, Publications Committee for Association of Women Surgeons, and Member Engagement Committee for American Society of Breast Surgeons.
+She is also the lead physician for National Teleoncology High Risk Breast Cancer Clinic.
+On the national level, she serves on the Breast Committee for Alliance for Clinical Trials in Oncology, Co-Chair of Editorial Committee for Association of Women Surgeons, and Vice-Chair of Member Engagement Committee for American Society of Breast Surgeons.

 Office Hours